India - Political Developments

 The ruling Congress party suffered a crushing defeat in elections 01 December 2013 in four key states, signaling a difficult road ahead for the party as it prepared for national elections in 2014.
 The Bharatiya Janata Party emerged the frontrunner in these states, but it was the impressive showing in the Indian capital by a new party born on an anti-corruption plank that captured attention.
 In Rajasthan, BJP won 162 seats in the 199 constituencies that went to poll.
 Congress has won 21, National People's Party, NPP-4 and Bahujan Samaj Party -3.
 Independents and others won nine.
 In Chhattisgarh, the BJP won 49 seats in the 90 member assembly.
 The Congress has won 39, BSP-1 and others - one.
 Delhi gave a fractured verdict with no party getting absolute majority in the 70 member assembly.
 The remarkable change in the election scenario was witnessed in Delhi with the debutant Aam Aadmi Party giving a tough battle to BJP and Congress.

-India will begin its multi-stage parliamentary election in April, with opinion polls suggesting that an opposition, Hindu nationalist block could upset the longtime ruling Congress Party.
+India began its multi-stage parliamentary election in April, with opinion polls suggesting that the opposition Hindu nationalist block could upset the longtime ruling Congress Party.
 Election Commissioner V.S.
 Sampath said on March 05, 2014 sum 814 million people have registered to vote, making it what could be the world's largest ever election.
 In a press conference, he described the multi-round voting process.
 "The first day of the poll shall be on 7th April, 2014.
 This is held in two states and the number of parliamentary constituencies will be six.
 The next date of poll is 9th April, which will cover five states and seven parliamentary constituencies," he said.
 In total, nine rounds of voting will be held, with the final round being held May 12.
 A final result is not expected until May 16.

 |Join the GlobalSecurity.org mailing list|